 Requirements for a Legally Valid Will in Florida

-In Florida, your will must follow several guidelines for the courts to find the document and its directives legally valid during the probate process.
+In Florida, you must follow several specific guidelines for the courts to find the document and its directives legally valid during the probate process.
+If you understand Florida’s will requirements, you can make sure the courts follow the wishes you laid out in your last will and testament.

 Wills and Probate in Florida

-Generally, the state distributes your assets based on your closest relatives such as your spouse and children through the intestate laws.
-To divide your assets according to your wishes, you must create a personalized will.
-Ensuring the legal validity of your will by following all legal requirements in Florida prevents your will and any modifications from being invalidated.
-It also ensures the court acts according to your wishes.
+You can ensure the legal validity of your will by following all of Florida’s legal requirements.
+This prevents your will and any modifications from being invalidated and ensures the court acts according to your wishes.

 In 2019, Governor DeSantis signed the Florida Electronic Wills Act into law, which allows individuals in Florida to execute their will electronically using online notarization legally.